-In compliance with Section 1100-2.21(h), the Applicant notes that business grade broadband internet service is available on Burns Road to any customer with a property interest at that location.
-No upgrades to the system are required to provide this service.
+In compliance with §900-2.21(h), the Applicant notes that business grade broadband internet service is available on Cody Road, to any customer with a property interest at that location.
+No upgrades to the system are anticipated to be required to provide this service.
 As of yet, the Applicant has not requested service as the lead time for installation is relatively short, the service will not be required for more than a year from the present time, and service requires a 911 address that is yet to be established.
 Such negotiations have not yet been initiated for the Facility because the agreements have not been identified at the time of Application filing.

-Section 1100-2.21(h), requires a description of the status of negotiations, or a copy of agreements that have been executed, with companies or individuals for providing the communications interconnection, including any restrictions or conditions of approval placed on the Facility imposed by the provider, if applicable.
+Section §900-2.21(h), requires a description of the status of negotiations, or a copy of agreements that have been executed, with companies or individuals for providing the communications interconnection, including any restrictions or conditions of approval placed on the Facility imposed by the provider, if applicable.
 The Applicant is in the process of securing a Large Generator Interconnection Agreement for the Facility.
-The requirements of NYSEG (the transmission owner), the NYISO, and the Applicant, will form the basis of specifications to be negotiated between parties.
-Following the execution of the Large Generator Interconnection Agreement, the Applicant will negotiate with local service providers for communication services.
+The requirements of National Grid (the transmission owner), the New York Independent System Operator, and the Applicant, will form the basis of specifications to be negotiated between parties.
+Following the execution of the Large Genera for communication tor Interconnection services.
+Agreement, the A Applicant will neg gotiate with local service providers